mvillafuertem/scala-1/topics/types/generics.md

 that some generic types may assume the same subtyping relationships as their type parameters, and these are called _covariant_, and others do not.

+Like any other type, all generic types fit into the type hierarchy, which will reflect these subtyping relationships.

 ?---?

 # Consider the following class definition: